unnecessary-abstraction/pbarker.dev/content/posts/2023-05-24-thoughts-on-pgp-pypi.rst

-been made in recent years though - for example key discoverability and questions of how much trust to give to unknown keys have been made easier by the introduction of `keys.openpgp.org <https://keys.openpgp.org/about>`__ which vefifies ownership of email addresses before indexing PGP keys.
+been made in recent years though - for example key discoverability and questions of how much trust to give to unknown keys have been made easier by the introduction of `keys.openpgp.org <https://keys.openpgp.org/about>`__ which verifies ownership of email addresses before indexing PGP keys.
 And the `Sequoia-PGP <https://sequoia-pgp.org/>`__ library and command line tools bring memory safety (Rust FTW), a cleaner API and a simpler command line interface to users.
 But are these infrastructure and tooling improvements enough?